 Musical Impact: Enhancing the Health and Well-being of Musicians is a four-year multi-institutional research project (2013-17) funded by the Arts and Humanities Research Council.
 This project is led by Conservatoires UK (CUK) which represents nine major UK conservatoires and involves scientists from Cardiff University and Cardiff Metropolitan University.
 Crucially, these centres of learning will work with professional musicians and their employers via the Musicians’ Union (MU) and the Association of British Orchestras (ABO), as well as health practitioners and researchers linked to the British Association for Performing Arts Medicine (BAPAM) and the International Health Humanities Network (IHHN).

-The Musical Impact project aims to generate new knowledge of the physical and mental demands of music making, contribute new insights into chronic and acute health problems in musicians and monitor their impact over time, and examine effective strategies for health promotion.
-While musicians typically have a long history of self-sufficiency in managing the challenges of performing, this project aspires to complement musicians' own ingenuity by providing comprehensive, evidence-led resources to help maximise their educational and professional opportunities.
+The aim of the Musical Impact project was to generate new knowledge of the physical and mental demands of music making, contribute new insights into chronic and acute health problems in musicians and monitor their impact over time, and examine effective strategies for health promotion.
+While musicians typically have a long history of self-sufficiency in managing the challenges of performing, this project aspires to complement musicians’ own ingenuity by providing comprehensive, evidence-led resources to help maximise their educational and professional opportunities.

 1. Fit to Perform: A longitudinal study of musicians’ physical and mental fitness for performance

 Investigates the incidence and extent of injuries and ill-health among musicians working in Britain, as well as the physical, psychological, environmental and musical factors that determine musicians’ health and wellbeing.

 2. Making Music: The physical and mental demands of practising and performing

 Studies the physical and mental demands of music making and training using cutting edge physiological monitoring equipment.